 (a) Choice-of-Forum.
 All disputes, claims, or controversies relating to the Contract will be resolved exclusively by the appropriate Chief Procurement Officer in accordance with Title 11, Chapter 35, Article 17 of the South Carolina Code of Laws, or in the absence of jurisdiction, only in the Court of Common Pleas for, or a federal court located in, Richland County, State of South Carolina.
 Contractor agrees that any act by the Government regarding the Contract is not a waiver of either the Government’s sovereign immunity or the Government’s immunity under the Eleventh Amendment of the United States’ Constitution.

 (b) Service of Process.
-Contractor consents that any papers, notices, or process necessary for the initiation or continuation of any disputes, claims, or controversies relating to the Contract; for any court action in connection therewith; or for the entry of judgment on any award made, may be served on Contractor by certified mail (return receipt requested) addressed to Contractor at the address provided as the Notice Address on Page Two or by personal service or by any other manner permitted by law, in or outside South Carolina.
+Both parties consent that any papers, notices, or process necessary for the initiation or continuation of any disputes, claims, or controversies relating to the Contract; for any court action in connection therewith; or for the entry of judgment on any award made, may be served on Contractor by certified mail (return receipt requested) addressed to Contractor or PEBA at the address provided as the Notice Address on Page Two or by personal service or by any other manner permitted by law, in or outside South Carolina.
 Notice by certified mail is deemed duly given upon deposit in the United States mail.

 6.14 MISCELLANEOUS